anna099/hegel/introduction/2-preface.md

 > concepts.[^28]

 Romanticism, as Hegel came to see it, was not concerned with *accurate thinking* at all.
-In the *Phenomenology*'s preface, he suggests that the Romantics were reacting against the *disenchantment* brought upon the world by the science of modernity.
+In the *Phenomenology*'s Preface, he suggests that the Romantics were reacting against the *disenchantment* brought upon the world by the science of modernity.
 (Indeed, the term 'disenchantment' was brought into sociology by Max Weber, but Weber himself borrowed it from Schiller, the Romantic.)
 However,